affinda/affinda-python/docs/models.md

 def __init__(**kwargs)
 ```

+:keyword client_verified_dt:
+:paramtype client_verified_dt: str
 :keyword review_url: Signed URL (valid for 60 minutes) to access the invoice review tool.
 :paramtype review_url: str
+:keyword additional_properties: Unmatched properties from the message are deserialized to this
+collection.
+:paramtype additional_properties: dict[str, any]
 :keyword identifier: Required.
 Unique identifier for the document.
 If creating a document and
 left blank, one will be automatically generated.
 :paramtype identifier: str